An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number: Introduction

-The efficient algorithmic evaluation of such Gauss sums appears to be well-known to experts, although we were unable to find any specific references for this fact, the closest apparently being~\cite{BasakJ15}.
+The bulk of Section \ref{sec:fptalgorithm} is then concerned with explaining and justifying $(\star)$, and our methods here diverge substantially from \cite{MariaS20}.
+We remark that the efficient algorithmic evaluation of quadratic Gauss sums appears to be well-known to experts in computational algebraic number theory, although we were unable to find any specific references for this fact, the closest apparently being~\cite{BasakJ15}; see Section \ref{ss:nt} and Appendix \ref{sec:gausssum} for further discussion.

-We conclude this introduction by noting that Tambara-Yamagami categories have been objects of substantial interest recently in theoretical physics.
-The Kramers-Wannier duality relating 1-dimensional Ising spin chain models at high and low temperatures can be described precisely using Tambara-Yamagami categories, and the role that these categories play has been treated as a prototypical example in a new, general theory of {\em categorical symmetry} in physics alluded to above~\cite{AasenFendleyMong, ThorngrenWang, FreedTeleman, FreedMooreTeleman, StandardModel}.
+The general nature of our main result allows us to establish new conceptual insight into the complexity-theoretic landscape of TVBW invariants, a portion of which we summarize in Figure \ref{fig:cpxquantumtopo}.
+It is known that TVBW 3-manifold invariants are often \#P-hard to compute exactly, and sometimes are hard even just to approximate~\cite{JaegerVertiganWelsh, KirbyM04, KroviRussell, Kuperberg:hard, KuperbergSamperton1, KuperbergSamperton2}; moreover, in many of these cases, it is known that there can be no tractable algorithm in $\beta_1$.
+Thus the existence of a parametrized algorithm in a topological and efficiently computable parameter for the Tambara-Yamagami invariants is an interesting counterpoint to their expected hardness.
+This suggests that the hardness of computing the invariants is due to some intrinsic hardness in 3-manifold topology, rather than the Tambara-Yamagami category itself, whose construction based on a finite abelian group is quite simple compared to more general spherical fusion categories.